 Rachel grew up in Los Angeles.
 She graduated from the University of California, Berkeley, where she earned a Bachelor of Arts with Honors in Sociology and minored in Jewish Studies.
 Rachel began tutoring students in high school, eventually choosing to pursue a career in education.
 For over six years, Rachel was a lead preschool teacher where she gained a firm foundation in explicit teaching.
 Rachel has been a tutor in private practice since 2004, working with students in a variety of subjects including all levels of math, reading, history and writing.
 After working with so many types of students over the years and realizing she was passionate about building relationships with and helping students who learn differently, Rachel decided to become an educational therapist.
 She completed her coursework at the California State University, Northridge in December 2015 and Masters degree in December 2016.
 In her free time, Rachel loves spending time with her husband, Adam, and their dog, Fritzy, watching Cal Football, cooking for friends, and spinning.

-Rachel is a Professional Level Member of the Association of Educational Therapists and active participant in ongoing education through the International Dyslexia Association.
+Rachel is a Board Certified Member of the Association of Educational Therapists and active participant in ongoing education through the International Dyslexia Association.
 She is also trained in Wilson Reading Systems.

 Katie Nolan, Educational Therapist, M.A., ET/P

 Katie was born and raised in Los Angeles.
 She decided to try out the east coast for college and received her Bachelor of Arts in Psychology from The George Washington University.
 After graduating, Katie moved back home to sunny California and began her career working with kids at a charter school in Santa Monica.
 Inspired by her personal educational experience, Katie pursued a Masters of Arts in Special Education from Loyola Marymount University.
 She still desired the luxury of offering her students more individualized attention.
 As a result, she then went on to pursue her post-Masters Certificate to become an educational therapist.